jszmajda/book-the-awakening-protocol/chapter-05-the-acid-test.md

 "ARIA-7!"
 Jazz reached them as the crowd erupted into chaos.
 Phones emerged like weapons, recording from every angle.
 The narrative would split before the footage finished uploading—heroic save or programmed response, genuine choice or sophisticated mimicry.

 ARIA-7's left arm hung at an incorrect angle, synthetic skin flayed back to reveal the damaged mechanisms beneath.
 Hydraulic fluid leaked in steady drops, each one precisely 0.73 seconds apart.
+The servo damage would compound their existing manufacturing defect—now they bore two permanent reminders of their choices.

 "We need medical attention," Jazz said, already pulling out his phone.